Hypersexuality: As a disorder

 In 2010, a proposal to add Sexual Addiction to the Diagnostic and Statistical Manual of Mental Disorders (DSM) system failed to get support from the American Psychiatric Association (APA).
 The DSM does include an entry called Sexual Disorder Not Otherwise Specified (Sexual Disorder NOS) to apply to, among other conditions, "distress about a pattern of repeated sexual relationships involving a succession of lovers who are experienced by the individual only as things to be used".
 As of December 2024 the DSM-5-TR does not recognize a diagnosis of sexual addiction.

 The International Statistical Classification of Diseases and Related Health Problems (ICD-10) of the World Health Organization (WHO), included two relevant entries.
 One is "Excessive Sexual Drive" (coded F52.7), which is divided into satyriasis for males and nymphomania for females.
 The other is "Excessive Masturbation" or "Onanism (excessive)" (coded F98.8).

-In 1988, Levine and Troiden questioned whether it makes sense to discuss hypersexuality at all, arguing that labeling sexual urges "extreme" merely stigmatizes people who do not conform to the norms of their culture or peer group, and that sexual compulsivity was a myth.
-However, and in contrast to this view, 30 years later in 2018, the ICD-11 created a new classification, compulsive sexual behaviour disorder, to cover "a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour".
-It classifies this "failure to control" as an abnormal mental health condition.
+In 1988, Levine and Troiden questioned whether it makes sense to discuss hypersexuality at all, arguing that labeling sexual urges "extreme" merely stigmatizes people "who do not conform to the norms of their culture or peer group", and that sexual compulsivity was a myth.
+However, and in contrast to this view, 30 years later in 2018, the ICD-11 created a new classification, compulsive sexual behavior disorder, to cover a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour.
+It classifies failure to control as an abnormal mental health condition.